Shingle Creek Crossing: Closing and purchase of Brookdale

 In December 2009, Brookdale was scheduled to go on the auction block as a foreclosure.
 Sears, which owned their own store, was the sole remaining anchor at the time.

 On April 27, 2010, local newspaper Star Tribune reported that Brookdale had closed on the previous day.
 Owner Jim Schlesinger still owed $52 million on a $54 million loan, and the center was sold in a sheriff's foreclosure auction.
 The three lenders still owed were Capmark Finance, Urban Development Fund, and Paramount Community Development Fund, which all assigned their interests to Brookdale Mall HH, who paid $12.5 million for the mall in February 2010.

 In October 2010, Gatlin Development Company, a frequent Walmart developer, won the bidding for the defunct mall.
 Gatlin beat out other bidders including a Minneapolis-based developer who wanted to construct an industrial park on the mall site, and a media producer who wanted to open a TV and media production facility.
 Gatlin later disclosed they had paid $7.5 million for the site, Walmart paid $6.9 million, and the transaction had to be on a cash basis and not financed conventionally.
 Sears objected to the plans, as Walmart was a competitor Sears didn't welcome to the development, and had already filed suit in 2007 to keep Walmart out of Brookdale.
 Gatlin paid $1.75 million for the shuttered Macy's anchor, of which Macy's still owned.

 The Sears store remained open as the company owned the land upon which the store was built.
-In June 2018, it was on a list of 63 Sears stores slated to be shuttered and closed several months later.
-Sears closed September 2018, 56 years after opening.